✅ Data verified against WHO, IARC, FDA & EU Commission guidelines as of March 2026.

 2. BHA and BHT

 The Risk: Butylated Hydroxyanisole (BHA) and Butylated Hydroxytoluene (BHT) are synthetic antioxidants engineered to keep fats in processed foods from going rancid.
-The International Agency for Research on Cancer classifies BHA as "possibly carcinogenic to humans," and BHT has demonstrated severe organ toxicity in animal trials.
+The International Agency for Research on Cancer (IARC) classifies BHA as Group 2B — "possibly carcinogenic to humans" — and BHT has demonstrated organ toxicity in animal trials at high doses.

 How to Spot Them: Listed by their acronyms (BHA or BHT) on the boxes of popular cereals, potato chips, and chewing gums.